Kjubbe/Kinoreservierung/README.md

 IMPORTANT:
 - KinoMain.java is used to run the program
 - KinoMain.java contains important TODOs and FIXMEs for the whole project
-- Note, that other comments also contain "TODO" and "FIXME"
+- Note that other comments can also contain important "TODO"s and "FIXME"s